2025 Tax Legislation Landscape

 At the end of 2025, critical tax provisions enacted in 2017 as part of the Tax Cuts and Jobs Act (TCJA) expire.
 NMHC believes Congress should make permanent the following provisions:

-- Reduced Individual Tax Rates & 20-Percent Pass-Through Deduction: The TCJA lowered taxes on the pass-through entities (e.g., sole proprietorships, LLCs, partnerships, and S Corporations) and REITs through 2025 by:
+- Reduced Individual Tax Rates & 20-Percent Pass-Through Deduction: The TCJA lowered taxes on pass-through entities (e.g., sole proprietorships, LLCs, partnerships, and S Corporations) and REITs through 2025 by:

 - Reducing marginal individual tax rates; and